stdioh321/n8n-test/README.md

 Once the services are up and running, you can access the N8N web interface by visiting [http://localhost:5678](http://localhost:5678) in your web browser.

-> To start with a clean environment, delete the "./data" folder, which contains the database and Redis data.

 ```shell
 # Create your credentials
 # Example